 3. Irrevocable Life Insurance Trust (ILIT)

-Life insurance proceeds are included in your estate if you own the policy.
-An ILIT removes the policy from your estate while providing liquidity for heirs.
+Life insurance proceeds are included in your taxable estate if you own the policy.
+For someone with a $3 million life insurance policy in Oregon (exemption: $1 million), that policy alone could trigger state estate tax.
+An ILIT removes the policy from your estate while still providing liquidity for heirs to pay estate taxes, funeral costs, and other expenses without having to sell illiquid assets like real estate or a business.

 4. Charitable Giving